zackeryscott/active-directory-homelab/docs/active-directory-lab-guide.md

 After creating the Organizational Units and user accounts, I reviewed the structure inside **Active Directory Users and Computers** to verify everything had been created correctly.

-At this point, the domain structure included the newly created OUs as well as the test user accounts inside the **Employees** organizational unit.
+At this point, the domain structure included the newly created OUs as well as the test user accounts inside the **Employees** Organizational Unit.

 This confirms that Active Directory is functioning correctly and that domain objects can be created and managed successfully.